tsidren/world_time_app/README.md

 ### (1. optional) Adding your own phone in for the Emulation
 - Turn on the <code>developer options</code>, <code>USB debugging</code> and <code>install via USB</code> in your phone. \
-_You can watch a tutorial, it the options can vary on your device and the android version._
+_You can watch a tutorial, the options can vary on your device and the android version._
 - Now connect your phone to your computer using a cable, and turn on file transfer on your phone when it pops up.
 - Your phone will show in your <code>device manager</code>.
 You can start using it as an Emulator.